Debt deal reinforces Biden as consensus builder

 William Galston, a domestic policy adviser in the Clinton White House, applauds the president for showing restraint during the negotiations, and in particular, for refusing to declare victory – loudly and publicly – after he had reached a deal with Mr. McCarthy, so as not to complicate the task of getting the legislation through Congress.

 “All of that is the fruit of his experience” as a senator, Mr. Galston says.
 But his strength as a backroom negotiator is belied at times by an unwillingness to provide a public explanation, he adds.
-Thus, the importance of a speech Mr. Biden is scheduled to deliver from the Oval Office on Friday evening.
+Thus, the importance of a speech Mr. Biden delivered from the Oval Office on Friday evening.

+The president praised Speaker McCarthy and what he called a respectful collaboration, emphasized the importance of unity and bipartisan compromise to the nation, and said the deal protected America’s fiscal and economic strength.
+“No one got everything they wanted but the American people got what they needed,” President Biden said.

 “He genuinely believes – and he’s one of the last people in Washington to believe – in the serious possibility of serious bipartisanship,” Mr. Galston says.
 And that, he adds, is important to convey to the public.

-Note: Editor’s note: The ending of this article was updated after President Biden’s address Friday evening.